click to enlarge

 “It’s an incredibly rewarding group of people to work with,” says Meltzer-Brody.
 “You’re talking about smart, hardworking, accomplished people who, in large numbers, get better.
 What I’ve found is that when one person comes forward to talk about burnout, it opens the doors for others.”

 For residents and physicians, accessibility to the program comes at just the right time, as burnout and stress nationwide have reached record levels, despite the implementation of duty hour restrictions.
-Reflecting on year one of “Taking Care of Our Own,” Meltzer-Brody draws three important conclusions.
+Reflecting on the impact of "Taking Care of Our Own" to date, Meltzer-Brody draws three important conclusions.

 “First, based on the results of the past year, I’m impressed more than ever by the need for the program,” says Meltzer-Brody, who receives feedback and interest from residents and department leaders after each lecture she gives.
 “Second, the reaction has been so positive that it’s clear we need to develop a team to handle the demand.
+We've recently applied for additional funding to expand our services as the stressors from the changing landscape of health care continue to impact our profession.
 And third, there needs to be more research to understand burnout—not just documentation of the prevalence of it but research that tries to understand the factors driving it, because the only way you’re going to address the issue is to make systematic changes based on the underlying causes.”